If you’re looking for a warm island escape to cure your winter blues, consider the island of Grenada.

 In the southwestern part of Grenada Island, you can find Grand Anse Beach, one of the most beautiful Caribbean beaches.
 It is known for its golden sand and turquoise water.
 Coconut palm trees and almond trees surround the beach, and access to the beach is completely free for all visitors.

-Several hotels, bars, and Grand Anse Craft and Spice Market are located near Grand Anse Beach.
+Several hotels, bars, and the Grand Anse Craft and Spice Market are located near Grand Anse Beach.
 There you can find unusual souvenirs, handmade jewelry, dresses, hats, and various spices.

 On the east side of the island of Grenada, you can visit La Sagesse beach.
 It’s only a five-minute walk from the main road, and usually, it’s not crowded.
 The surrounding forest is a habitat for many birds, and if you go along one of the walking trails, you can reach beautiful lookouts.
 In restaurants along the beach, you can try local seafood dishes.